‘Widespread damage’ feared as Cyclone Batsirai hits Madagascar

-Cyclone Batsirai struck Madagascar’s eastern region on Saturday with strong winds and heavy rain, the second storm to hit the island nation in just a few weeks.
+Cyclone Batsirai has struck Madagascar’s eastern region with strong winds and heavy rain, the second storm to hit the island nation in just a few weeks.

-Batsirai made landfall in Mananjary district, 530km (310 miles) southeast of the capital Antananarivo, amid warnings of “widespread damage”.
+Batsirai made landfall on Saturday in Mananjary district, 530km (310 miles) southeast of the capital Antananarivo, amid warnings of “widespread damage”.

-Residents hunkered down before the storm’s arrival and winds of more than 200km per hour (124 miles per hour) were forecast as it bore down on the country still recovering from the deadly Tropical Storm Ana in late January.
+Residents hunkered down before the storm’s arrival and winds of more than 200km/h (124 mph) were forecast as it bore down on the country still recovering from the deadly Tropical Storm Ana in late January.

 The eye of the storm was forecast to cross the centre of the island overnight into Sunday, before leaving its western shores by Monday.